Course Details - Neurosurgical Approaches to the Cranial Compartments

 Upon completion of the course, participants should be able to:

 - Enable trainees to safely approach superficial and deep seated vascular and benign intracranial lesions arising from or being in proximity to the cranial vault or skull base.

-- Trainees will have a heightened appreciation of the critical structures encountered through these approaches.
+- Understand the critical structures encountered through these approaches.

 Mr Ioannis Fouyas, Consultant Neurosurgeon

 Mr William Taylor, Consultant Neurosurgeon